nim-lang/website/jekyll/_posts/2021-02-23-fusion-and-pattern-matching.md

 20              StrLit ":"
 ```

 This load of text might seem a little confusing at first, but in the end it can be taken apart quite easily (and that is exactly what we will be doing).
 First, on line 3 we see the `flow` identifier (`Ident "flow"`) - this is a start of our macro.
-Then, on the next line is a `lines("/etc/passwd")` argument.
+Then, on the next line is a `lines("/etc/passwd")` argument. `StmtList` onlines `7-20` is the actual body of the `flow` macro - `map` section etc. We will get into their internal structure a little later.

 ## Intermediate representation

+After we a have rough outline of the input AST, it is time to decide on how this particular macro can be implemented.

 I usually try to introduce some kind of intermediate representation for DSL in order to make things more organized and decouple parsing stage from code generation.
 This might make implementation a little longer, but more extensible and robust.
 You can, without a doubt, just go directly to code generation, but for more complex DSL I would still recommend using some kind of IR.